How to talk about ableism, without losing friends?

 It’s wonderful that you recognize that your friends’ uses of ableist or potentially offensive words or terms is most likely not coming from a place of malice, but from a lack of information and cultural bias.
-If you and your friends are members of the Columbia community, check out the following informative disability workshops and offer to attend one with your friends.
-Also, during your conversation about ableist language, try to separate what your friend said from who s/he is.
+During your conversation about ableist language, try to separate what your friend said from who s/he is.
 Don’t attribute what was said to your friend’s character; instead, acknowledge that your friend is a caring and socially conscious person who simply used language that may be interpreted as ableist.

 Columbia students can contact Disability Services to register and gain access to various services and accommodations, including assistive technology, housing accommodations, and note-taking services.
 If you have any remaining questions about disability, talk to a health care provider through Medical Services on the Morningside Campus or Student Health on the Medical Center Campus.
-Finally, to discuss any psychological effects of disability, make an appointment with Counseling and Psychological Services on the Morningside Campus or Mental Health Services at the Medical Center Campus.
+Finally, to discuss any psychological effects of disability, make an appointment with Counseling and Psychological Services (Morningside) or the Mental Health Services (CUMC).